MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `NumberInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these two additional properties:

-1. `DefaultLocale`: Sets the default locale for input processing.
+1. `DefaultLocale`: the default locale (or an expression for the default locale) for input processing.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese
 2. `OutputFormat`: Controls the output format of the value recognized by input.
 Possible options are Float, Integer

 #### NumberInput example